ValeriyAndreevichPushkarev/BAC/README.md

 # BAC
-Not a Big hAdron Collider, its simple description of Build A Quastions technique
+Not a Big hAdron Collider, its simple description of Build A Questions technique

 ## What about objects and the properties of objects?